MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Authentication.md

 # FHIR Connector Authentication

-This article explains authenticated access to FHIR servers using the FHIR Power Query Connector.
+This article explains authenticated access to FHIR servers using the Power Query connector for FHIR.
 The connector supports anonymous access to publicly accessible FHIR servers and authenticated access to FHIR servers using Azure Active Directory authentication.
 The [Azure API for FHIR](https://docs.microsoft.com/azure/healthcare-apis) is secured with Azure Active Directory.

 ## Anonymous Access

 There are a number of [publicly accessible FHIR servers](https://wiki.hl7.org/index.php?title=Publicly_Available_FHIR_Servers_for_testing).
-To enable testing with these public servers, the FHIR Power Query connector supports the "Anonymous" authentication scheme.
+To enable testing with these public servers, the Power Query connector for FHIR supports the "Anonymous" authentication scheme.
 For example to access the public https://vonk.fire.ly server:

 1. Enter the URL of the public Vonk server.